 If you’ve done any research on writing at all you’ve likely come across the Show, Don’t Tell rule by now.
 A map does exactly that.
 Why tell your readers where Joe is off to if you could show them?

-A map makes it more real – for yourself as well as your readers.
+For yourself as well as your readers!
 You’ve put a lot of effort into making your world as realistic and as believable as possible.
 You know every corner of it – hell, you know it better than your characters do!
 But believe me, holding a map of the world you created in your hands makes it even more real.
 Real places have maps.
 Real cities and countries have maps.
 Your world should have one, too.

 An example: Last year I finished a long series.
 Over the course of the many books, the MC has gone to various different places and the first book included a map to show his world.
 When he travelled to a new region several books in, a new map was included to show that, too.
 However, in the last four books he went to yet another new region, but no map came with it.
 It was disappointing for me that I wasn’t able to see where this region was in relation to the other two, and that I couldn’t get a good sense of scale.